-Microwave Kalakand has been making rounds in the blogosphere ever since I started blogging, little over three years ago.
-I have heard and read a lot about this kalakand but never made it at home nor tasted it.
-Last Diwali, my cousin invited us to her house, as it was her first Diwali in her new home.
+Microwave Kalakand is making rounds in the blogosphere ever since I started blogging, little over three years ago.
+I heard and read a lot about this kalakand but never made it at home nor tasted it.
+Last Diwali, my cousin invited us to her house as it was her first Diwali in her new home.
 One of our aunts brought some homemade sweets and this kalakand was one of them.
 It was awesome and ever since, I wanted to try it.
 When I decided to participate in this month’s blogging marathon and picked my themes, I remembered this kalakand.
 I remember my aunt mentioning that all we need to prepare this delectable sweet is condensed milk and ricotta cheese and it would be a perfect recipe for cooking with five or less ingredients.

 Source: Bong Mom’s Cookbook

 Preparation: 10 minutes

 - Butter to grease the dish

 - ½ tbsp. chopped Pistachios

 - Grease a microwaveable dish with butter.

 - Pour condensed milk into the pan.
 Add the ricotta cheese and mix well so that there are no lumps.

 - Add cardamom powder and mix well.

 - Microwave it for 5 minutes.
 Remove and stir it nicely.